tomchkk/time-warp/README.md

       can  be  specified  multiple  times,  and a match on any pattern causes the path to be ignored.

-Both the short- and long-form options are allowed and **the equal sign joinng an option handle to its value is required**.
+Both the short- and long-form options are allowed and **the equal sign joining an option handle to its value is required**.

 **Valid**: